Full life cycle recruiting is used to describe the complete process of recruitment from beginning to end.

-With Fountain’s video interviewing, you can find out more about your candidate by asking them to record a video within the app.
+With Fountain’s one way video interviewing, you can find out more about your candidate by asking them to record a video within the app.
 Review this video to determine things like body language, communication and eye contact.
 This video interview does not have to be long.
 You can simply ask two or three questions and see how they answer.
 You can also use Fountain’s video interview feature to find out whether the candidates’ answers match up with their resume.

 After the screening process is complete, this part of the full life cycle recruiting process is where you get to interact with your candidates by arranging face-to-face interviews.
 These can be quite stressful because candidates get nervous and hiring managers can become overwhelmed, especially if they have a lot of interviews to arrange.

 With Fountain, our interviewing schedule toolkit takes the stress out of arranging interviews and also reduces the time it takes to get the ideal candidates in for a face-to-face interview during full cycle recruiting.
 Candidates who are qualified will get SMS messages and emails with links to the interview details.
 The time slots will be automatically updated on yours and all the relevant managers’ calendars.
 When a candidate chooses a time, they will get an SMS message confirming the interview and it is as simple as that.